zerotrustprivacy/RHCSA-study/README.md

 Directory" </p>
 <p><img src="selinux3.png"></p>
 Enable the httpd service and then restart.
 Curl http://localhost to confirm that SELinux has not been set to permissive and you'll see that this not your webpage.
 Use "setenforce 0" and repeat the previous step.</p>
+<p>Type semanage fcontext -a -t httpd_sys_content_t "/web(/.*)?" to apply to the directory "/web"</p>
+<p>Type  restorecon -R -v /web.
+The restorecon command restores the default SELinux contexts so that changes made by the "semange fcontext" command are persistent.</p>